 113. Ibid.

 This means that both notes refer to pages 110-112 of Michael Pollan's book The Omnivore's Dilemma.
-Publishing company and year of publication are not listed in the note because they will be found in the bibliography.
+The publishing company and year of publication are not listed in the note because they will be found in the bibliography.
 Only the author's last name and a shortened version of the title are given because this work has been referenced in earlier notes.
-Even though the note refers to more than one page, ibid may still be used as long as the page numbers are the same in the consecutive notes.

 When two or more consecutive notes come from the exact same page number in the same source, and a full bibliography is not used, and it is the first note citing that particular source: